Temples of The Church of Jesus Christ of Latter-day Saints

 Temple Facts

-The McAllen Texas Temple will be the fifth temple built in the state of Texas and the first in the Rio Grande Valley.
+The McAllen Texas Temple was the fifth temple built in the state of Texas, following the Dallas Texas Temple (1984), the Houston Texas Temple (2000), the Lubbock Texas Temple (2002), and the San Antonio Texas Temple (2005).

 Temple Design